tydaeus/notes/windows/scripting/file_mgmt_utils.md

 ## Directories

 ## `md` - Make Directory
 The `md` command creates a new directory.
+Intermediate directories will also be created if necessary.

 ## `rd` - Remove Directory
 The `rd` command removes a directory.
 Without options, this will require confirmation, and will not remove non-empty directories.